peacock0803sz/marp-slides/src/pycon-2021/euro.md

     return number ** 2
 ```

-Union objects can be tested for equality with other union objects
+Union objects can be tested for equality with other union objects.

 ```py
 (int | str) | float == int | str | float  # Unions of unions are flattened